CAT Tools: Overview and Benefits

 (3) Remain the Consistency of Translations

 In cases where many translators work together on one large-volume project, each of them might use a different translation for the same word, affecting the consistency of the final translation.
 Luckily, the problem can be solved by using CAT Tools.
 Thanks to the Translation Memory, the terms used throughout the translation are consistent.
 It makes the translations smoother and thus, increases the overall quality of the projects.

 The Drawbacks of CAT Tools

 With all the benefits above, does it mean CAT Tools is perfect?
-Well, nothing is perfect, neither are CAT Tools.
+Well, nothing is perfect, and neither are CAT Tools.
 CAT tools are likely to divide the source file into small separate segments such as a phrase or a sentence.
 As a result, it can only understand the context of the sentence, not the whole document.
 Therefore, translators cannot rely 100% on tools without checking the translation carefully.
 Referring to the source documents is an essential step to guarantee an accurate translation.

 An Infographic About CAT Tools